International-Data-Spaces-Association/Building-Blocks-Catalog/CONTRIBUTING.md

-# Contributing to IDSA Github
+# Contributing to Building Blocks Catalog

 All content published here is provided and approved by the IDSA Head Office.
 You are very welcome to contribute to this repository when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding branch, and follow our style guides as described below.